rcgsheffield/sheffield_hpc/referenceinfo/ANSYS/typical_executable_paths.rst

 ANSYS Packages File Paths
 -------------------------

-This page contains a copy of the typical file paths for major ANSYS packages where ``$VERSION`` refers to an ANSYS version, e.g. 202, 190 etc... and ``$DOT_VER`` refers to the same version but with the dot structure e.g. 20.2 19.0 .
+This page contains a copy of the typical file paths for major ANSYS packages where ``$VERSION`` refers to an ANSYS version, e.g. 2023R2, 2023R1 190 etc... and ``$DOT_VER`` refers to the same version but with the dot structure e.g. 232, 231, etc .

 The ANSYS directories on the clusters are as follows:

   * Bessemer: ``/usr/local/packages/live/noeb/ANSYS/``
-  * Stanage: ``/opt/apps/testapps/el7/software/staging/ANSYS/``
+  * Stanage: ``/opt/apps/tuos/common/software/live/ANSYS/``

 .. list-table:: Common ANSYS Executable Paths